 Let us know what you think and tweet @HARDENJACKSON.

-The attorneys of Harden Jackson Law are devoted to servicing clients throughout the Indianapolis area and the state of Indiana in all areas family law, including divorce, custody, child support, property division, paternity, post-divorce modifications, prenuptial and postnuptial agreements, simple wills, adoption, surrogacy and other areas of assisted reproductive technology law.
-For more information, please contact Leah Potter at 317.569.0770 or www.hardenjacksonlaw.com.
+The attorneys of Harden Jackson Law are devoted to servicing clients throughout the Indianapolis area and the state of Indiana in all areas of family law, including divorce, custody, child support, property division, paternity, post-divorce modifications, prenuptial and postnuptial agreements, simple wills, adoption, surrogacy and other areas of assisted reproductive technology law.
+For more information, please contact us at 317.569.0770 or www.hardenjacksonlaw.com.

-Remember, these suggestions are not meant to be legal advice.
+Remember, these blog posts are not meant to be legal advice.
 You should consult a family law attorney to discuss the specifics of your situation.